Tort liability for contract breach: French Supreme Court sets limits

 In other words: A third party cannot obtain more than what the contracting party itself could claim.
 This preserves the debtor’s expectations and prevents giving the third party a more favorable position than the creditor.

+III.
 Conclusion and Recommendations

 The July 3, 2024 ruling does not abandon the Bootshop principle but narrows its scope.
 It marks an important step in balancing third-party protection with contractual certainty.